ProjectKorra/ProjectKorraWiki/source/general/index.rst

 :ref:`FAQ <faq>`
 ==================
-Here you can find answers to common questions
+Here you can find answers to commonly asked questions!

 -----------------------
 How do I fix JedCore?